aitorvs/Android-MultiStateView/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## Contributing

-To make contributions, fork this repository, commit your changes, and submit a pull request.